bcgov/von-network/docs/Writing Transactions to a Ledger for an Un-privileged Author.md

   outputFile=/tmp/ian-permit.ian-co_endorser_signed_schema.txn
 ```

-**Check**: The command runs withour an error and the transaction file is created.
+**Check**: The command runs without an error and the transaction file is created.
 To review it, you can run:

 ```bash
 cat tmp/ian-permit.ian-co_endorser_signed_schema.txn; echo ""